ShahzainAhmed/Flutter_Interview_Notes/README.md

 ## 11) Dependency Injection:
 Dependency Injection (DI) is a design pattern used in software development where a class does not create its own dependencies but instead receives them from an external source.
 This approach promotes modularity, testability, and flexibility in your code.

+### Layman Example: Coffee Shop
+**Scenario:** Imagine a coffee shop where a person makes coffee.

+- **Without Dependency Injection:** The person making the coffee (the class) has to buy their own coffee beans (dependencies).
+This means they are tied to one specific store for the beans.
+If that store runs out or changes their beans, the person making coffee has to find a new store and change their setup, which can be a hassle.

+- **With Dependency Injection:** Instead of the person buying coffee beans themselves, the shop owner (the external source) provides the coffee beans when they need them.
+This way, the person making coffee can focus on making great coffee without worrying about where the beans come from.
+If the shop owner decides to switch to a different store for coffee beans, the person making coffee won’t be affected they can continue their work without any changes.

+This example illustrates how Dependency Injection helps separate the work of making coffee from the responsibility of sourcing the beans, making everything easier to manage.

 ### Dependency Injection in Flutter with GetX:
 When using GetX in Flutter, if you're using methods like Get.put(), Get.lazyPut(), or Get.find() to manage your controllers and services, you are applying Dependency Injection.